Bachelor of Arts in Interior Design

 Accepted into Graduate Programs

-100% of student that applied to graduate school from the 2012 graduating class (one of the graduates of 2012 entered a M.A. program).
+100% of the students that applied to graduate school from the 2012 graduating class was accepted (one of the graduates of 2012 entered a M.A. program).

-In addition to the several Family and Consumer Sciences scholarships available to interior design students, see the following:
+In addition to the above Family and Consumer Sciences scholarships available to interior design students, see the following:

 The Akron-Canton Chapter and The Cleveland Chapter of the Construction Specification Institute (CSI)